IsraelAbebe/Israelabebe.github.io/index.md

 <hr>
 <br>

-Currently, I am a reserch assistant at [Saarland University](https://www.uni-saarland.de/en/home.html) and have more than four years of Machine learning experience.
+Currently, I am a research assistant at [Saarland University](https://www.uni-saarland.de/en/home.html) and have more than four years of Machine learning experience.
 Previously I worked as Applied Research Data Scientist at [Iquartic](https://iquartic.com/) and Applied ML Developer at [SingularityNet/iCog-Labs](https://singularitynet.io/).

-I hold my MSc Mathematical Sciences – Machine Intelligence from [AIMS-AMMI](https://aimsammi.org/)  and Bachelor of Science in Software Engineering from [Addis Ababa Institute of Technology](http://www.aait.edu.et/)
+I hold my MSc in Mathematical Sciences – Machine Intelligence from [AIMS-AMMI](https://aimsammi.org/)  and a Bachelor of Science in Software Engineering from [Addis Ababa Institute of Technology](http://www.aait.edu.et/).

-My research interest includes high-performance computing in AI, multimodal learning, natural language processing, and application of deep learning.
+My research interest includes high-performance computing in AI, multimodal learning, natural language processing, and the application of deep learning.

 <!-- <hr> -->